Normaliz/PyNormaliz/README.md

 The command Cone creates a cone (and a lattice), and the member functions of Cone compute its properties.
 For a full list of input and output properties, see the Normaliz manual.

-We assume that you are running python 3.

 Start by